mrlynn/lightninghire-support/SETUP.md

 ## Integration with Main Application

-Add links to the support portal from the main Lightning Hire application:
+Add links to the support portal from the main LightningHire application:

 1. In the main app's navigation, add a "Support" link pointing to the support portal.